carlalennon/portfolio-project-2-jumper/README.md

 Trying switch cases instead of if else because need multiple button controls

 Collision is working BUT collision box is from top of player's head

+Approaching physics like in previous games.
+JS does not have inbuilt gravity/velocity like I thought.